 Marine conservation and protection is undoubtedly becomes a passion for many, everyone is becoming conscious of the environment and for people who loves the ocean, always believe that it needs necessary care not only for the present but more importantly for the future generation.
 Inside me, I felt and thought that my effort for these issues was only a minuscule of what was necessary of the vast waters around us.
 The seventy percent water that comprises the Earth is unimaginable and sustaining this important resource from all forms of risks including global climate change is very challenging and gargantuan for that matter.
 The Earth is in dire need right now of human intervention.

-It was in September 2017 that I stumbled from the internet after curiously searching on marine volunteer works, about Coral Cay Conservation (CCC) which is based in London, UK with a field base in San Francisco, Southern Leyte.
-So, I carefully browse the information from their website, believing that their target participants were foreign nationals only, consequently inquired if they accept local residents for the programme.
-The reply was good news, scholarships are offered to local residents and qualified divers are very welcome.
-The rest is history.
+It was in September 2017 that I stumbled from the internet after curiously searching on marine volunteer works, about Coral Cay Conservation (CCC) based in London, UK with a field base in San Francisco, Southern Leyte.
+So, I carefully browse the information from their website believing that their target participants were foreign nationals only, consequently inquired if they accept local residents for the programme.
+The reply was good news, scholarships are offered to local residents with matching screening and qualified divers were very welcome.
+The rest was history.
 I was accepted as a CCC Expedition scholar in October 2017!

-It was only in November 2018 that I finally travelled to Southern Leyte for my engagement, the year was filled with challenging tasks and I was only available in the last few weeks of the year.
-Such a long wait, yet the excitement was coupled with apprehension as I would be working with total strangers in a far away remote town I was not familiar with.
+It was only in November 2018 that I finally traveled to Southern Leyte for my engagement, the year was filled with challenging tasks and I was only available in the last few weeks of the year.
+Such a long wait, yet the excitement was coupled with apprehension as I would be working with total strangers in an obscure remote town I was not familiar with.
 I chose the long trip by land which was an adventure by itself, cruising to Visayas through Lipata and San Ricardo route was one of the routes I was searching on and wanted to do, long before.

 I found it an advantage choosing the last batch team for the year, it was lean period and so it wasn’t crowded.
 The pace was fitting for me as I need to absorb the lessons deeply, the follow-up exams were not easy, both underwater and on computer.
 The lessons were to prepare the volunteers for the survey works, identifying the substrates, invertebrates and target fish species correctly so that only accurate data were provided for the study in establishment of marine protected area.
 The community were involved also and participated in gathering data and raising awareness for marine conservation understanding.

-The four-week stay in Barangay Napantao was full – household chores, lessons, exams, dives – Sundays however, serves as off-gassing rule.
-Our meals were venues on stories, accusations, confessions, jokes, or the critter for the day’s dive nomination, and laughter… 🙂 Seriously, it was hard work and not for the faint-hearted, diving have standards and protocols, whether boat or shore dives.
-I gained htirty five (35) dives during the expedition including one night shore dive at the house reef, again I would say it was hard work.
+The four-week stay in Barangay Napantao was full – household chores, lessons, exams, dives – Sundays however, serves as off-gassing day as a rule.
+Our meals were venues for stories, accusations, confessions, jokes, or the critter for the day’s dive nomination, and laughter… 🙂 Seriously, it was hard work and definitely not for the faint-hearted, diving have standards and protocols, whether boat or shore dives.
+I gained thirty five (35) dives during the expedition including one night shore dive at the house reef, again I would say it was hard work.
 Yet, I was grateful I was given the chance to work for a cause for the marine world.
-Perhaps my contribution was too trivial, yet I learned so much more about marine life and environment, the encounters were memorable and truly enriching.
+Perhaps my contribution was too trivial, yet I learned so much more about marine life and environment, most importantly gained scientific skills.
+The encounters were memorable and truly enriching.
 Indeed, we can only protect what we love.
 Obviously, the CCC team and other volunteers made my stint possible and a rewarding one.

 So after being away and organizing a lot of issues when I got back, the depths was my most urgent agenda.
 Six months were just so long.
 More than anything else, I need the waters in preparation for the expedition in Southern Leyte.